 What should my son wear?

-The Freshman English summer reading assignment is American Born Chinese by Gene Luen Yang.
+The Freshman English summer reading assignment is to be determined.
 In addition, there is an all-school summer reading book (to be determined).
 Summer books are available through MBS Direct, our online textbook provider.

 The Fall 2019 sports season officially begins on Monday, August 12th.
 The number of the SLUH Sports Line is (314) 531-0330, press #5.

 Without the physical information submitted through the Privit web site, a student will be unable to participate in sports practices (please note that fall sports begin on Monday, August 12th).
 A copy of the physical form can be downloaded below.

 Physical exam forms are not to be given to coaches.
 A student's vaccination and immunization record must be updated by the beginning of each school year according to state health guidelines.
 Students not in compliance with the state guidelines by the first day of school will be excluded from school until they are in compliance.